-This process will be different for each company, but there are universal steps that every door-to-door salesperson goes through as they successfully convert a prospect to a customer: they go out and knock doors, make contact, and close the sale.
+This process will be different for each company, but there are universal steps that every door-to-door or field salesperson goes through as they successfully convert a prospect to a customer: they go out and knock doors, make contact, and close the sale.

 By focusing on these basic steps of your sales process, you can start to measure your team’s performance in more specific ways, allowing you to adjust, strengthen, and personalize your process as you go along.

 There are several reasons why you should have a sales process, especially in the world of door-to-door and field sales: